guanghuizhang0328/guanghuizhang0328.github.io/_pages/about.md

 News
 ======

+- 2026 Jan.
+15:  Congratulations!
+Our paper entitled "Neurocognitive Dynamics of Icon Design: EEG Evidence  from Style and Activation Effects on Visual Search Efficiency" was accepted by International Journal of Human-Computer Interaction.

 - 2025 Dec.
 24: The preprint was available now: "The impact of downsampling on data quality, univariate measurement and multivariate pattern analysis in event-related potential research" [doi: 10.64898/2025.12.24.696322](https://doi.org/10.64898/2025.12.24.696322).